 Through legislative debate and compromise, the U.S. Congress makes laws that influence our daily lives.
 It holds hearings to inform the legislative process, conducts investigations to oversee the executive branch, and serves as the voice of the people and the states in the federal government.

-Congress is divided into two institutions: the House of Representatives and the Senate.
 The two houses of Congress have equal but unique roles in the federal government.
-While they share legislative responsibilities, each house also has special constitutional duties and powers.

 There are many different ways, both simple and complex, in which a bill becomes law.

 From the House’s inception, Representatives have been elected directly by the people.

 In the United States Senate all states are represented equally.